leonawicz/imgpalr/README.md

 source image, it may change quite a bit.
 If you need a reproducible palette, set the `seed` argument.
 In the example above, the seed was set globally to avoid having to set it in each call to `image_pal`.

-Note: If you get a strange warning when using `image_pal` on specific images, with certain function arguments that looks like `Quick-TRANSfer stage steps exceeded maximum`, you can safely ignore this.
-It has to do with the k-means algorithm not converging in the number of max iterations it is set to.
-This can happen when there are too many colors in an image that are too close to one another and/or too many cluster centers (not the same as `n`), as far as I can tell.
-But it’s a harmless warning.
-Anyhow, I will try to take care of it in the subsequent version soon.

 ## Related resources